-We do not disclose the specific, forward-looking adjusted EPS goals that we established for the cashsettled performance units granted in 2023 in this proxy statement because (1) these goals relate to executive compensation to be earned and/or paid in future years and do not affect a fair understanding of the Named Executive Officers' compensation for 2023 and (2) we believe that disclosure of such goals while the applicable performance period is ongoing would cause us competitive harm.
+We do not disclose the specific, forward-looking adjusted EPS goals that we established for the cash-settled performance units granted in 2024 in this proxy statement because (1) these goals relate to executive compensation to be earned and/or paid in future years and do not affect a fair understanding of the Named Executive Officers' compensation for 2024 and (2) we believe that disclosure of such goals while the applicable performance period is ongoing would cause us competitive harm.
 However, we expect to disclose such goals in future proxy statements once the applicable performance periods have ended as part of our discussion and analysis about the amounts earned by the Named Executive Officers under these awards.
 In setting the applicable target levels, the Compensation Committee considered how achievement of the performance goals could be impacted by events expected to occur in the coming years.
 When establishing the specific goals for the adjusted EPS performance measure, we specifically considered how likely it will be for us to achieve the goals.
 We believe that the threshold goals have been established at levels that should be appropriately difficult to attain, and that the target goals will require considerable and increasing collective effort on the part of our employees, including our Named Executive Officers, to achieve.
 Achievement of the maximum goal is considered to be a stretch goal given current market conditions.
-The performance unit grants made in 2023 for the Named Executive Officers are set forth in the 2023 Grants of Plan-Based Awards table of this proxy statement.
+If we attain the goals referenced above, we believe it will generate shareholder value.
+The performance unit grants made in 2024 for the Named Executive Officers are set forth in the 2024 Grants of Plan-Based Awards table of this proxy statement.

 Stock-Settled Stock Appreciation Rights.
 The SARs, when exercised by the Named Executive Officers, are settled in our common shares and have an exercise price equal to the closing market price of our common shares on the grant date.
 However, the SARs are subject to an appreciation cap of 200% of the initial grant date closing stock price.
-To continually reinforce our ongoing commitment to enhancing shareholder value, the general design for the 2023 awards was to vest one-third upon the later of: (1) achieving each of the following stock price hurdles and maintaining them for twenty consecutive trading days: 10%, 15% and 20% increase, respectively, over the initial grant date closing stock price of \$42.93; and (2) the satisfaction of time-based vesting requirements that lapse one-third on each of the first three anniversaries of the grant date, generally subject to the Named Executive Officer's continued employment.
-None of the performance hurdles were met in 2023.
+To continually reinforce our ongoing commitment to enhancing shareholder value, the general design for the 2024 awards was to vest one-third upon the later of: (1) achieving each of the following stock price hurdles and maintaining them for twenty consecutive trading days: 10%, 15% and 20% increase, respectively, over the initial grant date closing stock price of \$39.27; and (2) the satisfaction of time-based vesting requirements that lapse one-third on each of the first three anniversaries of the grant date, generally subject to the Named Executive Officer's continued employment.
+For the 2024 SARs grants, each of the 10%, 15% and 20% stock price performance hurdles were met in 2024.
+Therefore, the 2024 SARs grants will vest upon the satisfaction of the time-based vesting requirements mentioned above.
 The SARs have an exercise term of ten years.
-The SARs granted in 2023 to the Named Executive Officers are set forth in the 2023 Grants of Plan-Based Awards table of this proxy statement.
+The SARs granted in 2024 to the Named Executive Officers are set forth in the 2024 Grants of Plan-Based Awards table of this proxy statement.